vanttec/vanttec_documentation/source/vsd/vsd_git.rst

 Branch naming (based on GitFlow)
 --------------------------------

-* main/master - the main branch for the project, this branch tracks release code only.
+* main/master - the main branch for the project, and tracks release code only.
-* release_v_#_# - used to develop software for extended periods of time (one semester/year), which is to be merged to main once development is completed.
+* release_v_#_# - used to develop software for extended periods of time (one semester/year).
     * Considerable large changes such as the adoption of a new ROS version, large package changes, or a completely new or majorly improved phisically tested vehicle feature, should change the first digit (as in version 1.0 to version 2.0)
     * Small changes, such as untested in real life improvements or features, change the second digit (such as in version 1.1 to version 1.2).
+    * Once development is completed, stable, with code complying with standards, and tested, it is merged to the main branch.
+    * When the release is merged, a tag must be created for the specified release version of each vehicle repository (check the USV repository for examples).
+        * This should be performed by project captains.
-* feature - this is the branch used for new developments.
+* feature - used for new developments.
+    * E.g: feature/control/pid_controller
 * hotfix - used for emergency fixes.
+    * E.g: hotfix/some_problem
+* refactor - used when restructuring code without altering its behaviour by making it easier to understand.
+Expected not to be used frequently, as features should be made properly.
+Documenting code could count as a refactor.
+    * E.g: refactor/perception/documentation

 Notes:
 * Please use descriptive names about the project you are working on and the purpose of the branch.